 BYOD deployments can be secured by having the desktop within a secure virtual machine.
 Graphic Intensive applications can be performed with lower end hardware as all the processing happens on the server.

 How to implement VDI?

 - Determine the required scope for your organization.
 Determine if you want to use VDI to replace your entire traditional setup or if you want to use VDI to make certain apps available virtually.
-You can make use of cloud based desktop-as-a-service solution such as Amazon workspaces or virtual desktop hardware clients.

-These services do incur a cost but it does reduce initial capital expenditure.
 For capacity planning you need to consider how many people might connect to your service concurrently.
 You need to ensure that your internet and network infrastructure is up for the task.

 - Implement and review your security.
 Cost saving should not be a consideration when implementing security.
 Make sure you use two-factor authentication (2FA or multifactor authentication (MFA) should be a minimum requirement.
 Usernames and passwords are not sufficient.
 Make use of traditional internet security in the form of firewalls and anti-malware software.